Elevation: 9,825 ft

 This peak is not in the book.
 Published December 2019

-Gallagher Peak is the [lower] East Summit of Peak 9877.
+Gallagher Peak is the [lower] east summit of Peak 9877.
 It sits at the head of Gallagher Canyon in the South Beaverheads.
 Gallagher Canyon is pretty remote and seems to be only visited by hunters on ATVs these days.
 The roads in this area are not well maintained.
 Cattle and elk rule here.
 Buy a horse.
-Gallagher Peak is the 1st of 5 summits in a single-day adventure called the Tour de Gallagher.
+Gallagher Peak is the first of five summits in a single-day adventure called the Tour de Gallagher.
 USGS Copper Mountain

 East Ridge, Class 2

-From the junction of ID-22/ID-28, drive E on ID-22 for 10.4 miles to [unsigned] Chandler Canyon Road/FSR-202.
+From the junction of ID-22/ID-28, drive east on ID-22 for 10.4 miles to [unsigned] Chandler Canyon Road/FSR-202.
 There is a State gravel pit located across the highway here (signed “State Property/Keep Off”).
-Turn L/N onto Chandler Canyon Road.
+Turn left/north onto Chandler Canyon Road.
 At 3.5 miles, go through a cattle gate.
-At 6.3 miles, reach an unsigned road junction (Left is Rocky Canyon Road).
+At 6.3 miles, reach an unsigned road junction (left is Rocky Canyon Road).
 Go straight here.

-From the parking pullout at the mouth of Gallagher Canyon, scramble N up a slope of easy sagebrush/grass to reach the rounded, somewhat ill-defined crest of the East Ridge of Gallagher Peak.
-Follow the meandering ridge W then NW then W on easy scrub/grass, broken scree, and a few areas of slab rock.
-The ridge bends L-ish/SW and drops a bit to a saddle just below 7,500 feet (near Point 7504).
+From the parking pullout at the mouth of Gallagher Canyon, scramble north up a slope of easy sagebrush/grass to reach the rounded, somewhat ill-defined crest of the east ridge of Gallagher Peak.
+Follow the meandering ridge west then northwest then west on easy scrub/grass, broken scree, and a few areas of slab rock.
+The ridge bends left-ish/southwest and drops a bit to a saddle just below 7,500 feet (near Point 7504).
 Sometimes the ridge is narrow and obvious; at other times, the ridge is wide and rounded.
 But it is, nevertheless, an obvious ridge in the bigger picture.

-From the narrow saddle, the ridge steepens considerably, bends R/NE and, soon, you enter forested terrain.
-Stay in the open, easy forest on the R/NE side of the ridge for the easiest going.
+From the narrow saddle, the ridge steepens considerably, bends right/northeast and, soon, you enter forested terrain.
+Stay in the open, easy forest on the right/northeast side of the ridge for the easiest going.
 This upward grind never seems to end.
 The ridge is somewhat charred from a forest fire.
-Higher up, the ridge bends L/W and does a final R/NE turn to reach the rocky, open summit of Gallagher Peak.
+Higher up, the ridge bends left/west and does a final right/northeast turn to reach the rocky, open summit of Gallagher Peak.
 This peak has a decent cairn on its high point.
 Disappointingly, the connecting ridge to the next peak (Peak 9877) won’t be a cruise as the USGS topo map suggests.
 This traverse will take some work.

-Same as for the East Ridge Route.
+Same as for the east ridge.
 This is the first leg of a ridge traverse from Gallagher Peak to Peak 9877.

-From the summit of Gallagher Peak, Peak 9877 is a good 0.7 miles away and the ridge is rocky with its ups and downs.
+From the summit of Gallagher Peak, Peak 9877 is a good 0.7 miles away and the ridge is rocky with several ups and downs.
 This traverse will be tedious.
 The low saddle between Gallagher Peak and Peak 9877 is fairly close and easy to reach.
-Follow the ridge WNW on a rocky base with some scrub mixed in.
+Follow the ridge west-northwest on a rocky base with some scrub mixed in.
 Descend about 140 vertical feet to a minor saddle.
-This is the terminus of the West Ridge of Gallagher Peak.
+This is the base of the west ridge of Gallagher Peak.